Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Adapted to an incredibly harsh environment.

 Steaming water right beside snow.
-We have run out of superlatives!
+No superlatives left!

 But wait, what is this?!?
 That aqua green below?
 It is literally hard to believe our eyes.